 How Often Should My Child Have Dental Appointments?

 We recommend coming in for appointments once every 6 months to prevent dental issues like cavities.
 But each child has differing needs and may therefore need a different schedule for appointments. or will let you know if this is the case for your child.

 What Is the Recommended Age For Orthodontic Treatment?

 There is none.
 Moreover, age is not a deterrent when determining someone's candidacy for orthodontic treatment.
 If teeth are healthy, we can move them regardless of the patient's age.
 For this reason, patients of all ages can look forward to having a better smile.

 My Child Has Missing Teeth.
 Can They Still Get Braces?

 Depending on the circumstances and your treatment goals, you can achieve successful orthodontic treatment even if some of your child's teeth are missing.
-We can use orthodontics to close gaps made by missing teeth and can potentially create adequate space for replacement teeth.
-Dr. Victoria or Dr. Rodriguez is the one to consult about this.
+We can use orthodontics to close gaps made by missing teeth and can potentially create adequate space for replacement teeth. or is the one to consult about this.
 She'll help you determine the best plan for your child.